-Bill Clinton 'doing fine' after hospitalisation
+Bill Clinton 'doing fine' after hospitalisation for infection

 Biden said Friday during remarks at the University of Connecticut that he had spoken to Clinton and the former president “sends his best.”